 Q: Do youth or leaders transferring from one unit to another need to go online and complete the program registration process?

 A: It is our responsibility to keep local Scouting strong in our units, for our families, and across our Northern Star communities.
-We have been testing a new business model to accomplish that for the past four years, as announced in our letter to all families last October.
+We have been testing a new business model to accomplish that for the past five years, as announced in our letter to all families in the fall of 2020.

 Q: Who can request financial assistance?

-A: Anyone with a financial need who is unable to register and/or renew for Scouting without assistance.
+A: Any youth with a financial need who is unable to register and/or renew for Scouting without assistance.

 Q: How do I request assistance?